 When children enter the tooth transition period, their deciduous teeth will loosen due to the resorption of the roots and will sequentially fall off.
 The permanent teeth will gradually erupt into the space left by the deciduous teeth.
-Tooth transition period starts approximately at the age of 6, and ends at around the age of 12 or 13.
+Tooth transition period starts approximately at the age of 6, and ends around the age of 12 or 13.

 Permanent Teeth Eruption Time